 In 1984, a prospector named Walt Gassler, who had been searching for the Lost Dutchman for most of his life, was found dead in the Superstitions.
-In his pack was gold ore, later discovered to be identical to that of the rich ore Jacob Waltz had found earlier.
+In his pack was gold ore, later discovered to be identical to the rich ore Jacob Waltz had found earlier.

 Are these many deaths part of the old Apache curse?
 Does the Lost Dutchman Mine really even exist, or is it nothing more than a “tall tale” perpetuated throughout the years?
 Scientists say that the Superstition Mountains don’t contain the type of mineral deposits that produce gold.
-So, if any of the earlier tales of gold founds are true, where did it come from?
+So, if any earlier tales of gold found are true, where did it come from?
 Some historians believe that any gold found in this rugged terrain was probably hidden there, perhaps even having been the fabled lost Aztec treasure.

 The Superstition range covers approximately 160,000 acres of desolate, rugged terrain, so arid that only a bit of desert vegetation and a few sparse strands of Ponderosa Pine are all that grows.

-If these many tales of intrigue are not enough, yet other reports suggest that the area is haunted, most likely by the many who have died there of mysterious deaths.
+If these many tales of intrigue are not enough, other reports suggest that the area is haunted, most likely by the many who have died there of mysterious deaths.